Protocols

 method.Access layout traits

 Subelements may have traits that are specific to their container’s layout.
-The traits are of the
+Containers can choose to condition their behavior according to the traits of their subelements.
+For example, the

 block ofinit(layout:configure:)